-You may change your PCP by visiting our website at https://brighthealthplan.com/medicare to find a new PCP and then by calling the Member Services number on the back of your ID card to request the change in PCP.
+If you change your PCP, please communicate that change to us by visiting our website at https://brighthealthplan.com/medicare or by calling the Member Services number on the back of your ID card.
 (Phone numbers for Member Services are also printed on the back cover of this booklet.)
 Your new PCP assignment will take effect immediately upon receipt of your request.